 In May 2022, Lara was advised by partner Codelco do Brasil Mineração Ltda. ("Codelco"), that the court has given a positive ruling in the lawsuit defending the validity of its Liberdade exploration license with the ANM.
-The Company considers the ruling favourable but understands that it is being appealed by the ANM.
+The Company considers the ruling favourable but understands that it is being appealed.